stivenviedman/tsp-heuristics/README.md

 ## Implementation of TSP algorithms

-- Nearest Neighbor
+- Nearest Neighbor (code: nn)
-- Farthest Insertion
+- Farthest Insertion (code: farthest-insertion)
-- Greedy Algorithm (TODO)
-- Nearest Insertion (TODO)
+- Nearest Insertion (code: nearest-insertion)
-- Double Minimum Spanning Tree (TODO)

 ## How to use it

 Modify the <code>tsp-data.json</code> file depending on your needs.
-The file expects two inputs: the name of the algorithm you want to use and the nodes of the problem instance.
+The file expects two inputs: the algorithm code name (check the values in parentheses in the previous section) and the instance nodes as <code>x, y</code> coordinates.

 Execute <code>go run main/main.go</code> and the result should look like: